What are your working points or weaknesses?

 Which working point to share?
 There is no right or wrong answer.
 It is all about honesty and truth really.
 Do not to get stuck in stereotypes.
 We have heard them so many times.
 Be courageous, be real and be yourself.
 It is the best!

 We hope you have discovered how you can turn a nightmare question into a dream opportunity to shine.
+Not sure how to start your self-analysis?
+Discover 5 powerful tools in this blog article.
 We wish you every success in your applications and interviews.
 Feel free to contact us.
 We will gladly assist you.